Benign Paroximal Positional Vertigo (BBPV)

 “I rolled over to get out of bed and it felt like the whole room was spinning.”

-Vertigo is commonly treated with medication and balance training.
+Vertigo is a sense of movement when you are not moving.
+It is often percieved as spinning, although this is not the case for everyone.
+It is commonly treated with medication and balance training.
 At SMPT, we treat vertigo differently.
 Using manual techniques learned through advanced training in Vestibular Rehabilitation at the University of Pittsburgh, Scott works with vertigo patients and, often within one to two visits, they experience relief.

 Unlike other local specialists, we can usually see you within a day.
 We work directly with your doctor to evaluate and treat you appropriately.
 You don’t have to suffer with the symptoms of vertigo.
 Give us a call and let’s talk about it.

 “For nearly a month I would have such intense dizzy spells I had to stay home because I was afraid one would hit me while driving or walking up or down stairs.
 I called SMPT and within 10 days they had talked with my doctor, I had three visits and my dizziness was completely gone!!!
 I got my life back.”